Blogs

 Lynne Cox describing a recent customer care project which boosted a client’s customer experience.
 Click to watch the video.

-In a recent blog based on a client experience, I shared how to achieve a lift in collection rates, and it really comes down to how you make the customer feel.
+In a recent article based on a client experience, I shared how to achieve a lift in collection rates, and it really comes down to how you make the customer feel.
 You can achieve an uplift of 40-50% in dollars collected and 25-35% in arrangements secured if your customer “feels good” about their collections experience.
 I explained in the blog that you should use the data and tools you have to make customers feel valued and demonstrate that you understand their needs.

 Customer feedback such as “I appreciate all that your organization has done to help me and my family” demonstrates the deep relationship of trust that a strong collections customer journey provides.
 This in turn leads to brand loyalty, referrals and increased long term value from customers.